Never Say Never (Brandy album): Commercial performance

-In January 2000, Yahoo!
-Music reported that Never Say Never had been certified quadruple platinum in Canada, double platinum in Japan, platinum in Australia, New Zealand and South Africa, and gold in Ireland, Germany, France, Denmark, the Philippines, Indonesia and Malaysia.
-To date, the album remains Norwood's biggest-selling effort with worldwide sales in excess of 16 million copies.

 Impact and legacy

 While her debut album had been a major success in the United States, Never Say Never was credited with Norwood's international breakthrough and facilitated her in becoming a viable recording artist with media–crossing appeal in music, film, and television.
 Claire Lobenfeld from Fact found that while "Brandy's self-titled debut was sweet and flirty, its follow-up separated her from being just a pop singer with an accelerating star to one with something to say."
 HipHopDX's Aaron McKrell remarked that "Brandy's newfound maturity was reflected in her music, and audiences and critics alike raved about the pop-tinged R&B that permeated the album," with Lela Olds, writing for The Boombox, further reporting that she "grew confident as both an artist and a young woman on Never Say Never, creating an album that showed both personal and vocal growth."
 Never Say Never is Norwood's most successful album to date, with worldwide sales of 14 million records, including singles and album copies.
 One of the biggest-selling album of the year for WEA Music, Billboard ranked Never Say Never among the most successful comeback albums of 1998.